syncfusion-content/ej2-grid-docs/ej2-javascript/grid/filtering/excel-like-filter.md

 ## Add current selection to filter checkbox

-By default, the CheckBox filter can only filter the selected items.
+By default, the CheckBox/Excel filter can only filter the selected items.
 If filtering is done multiple times on the same column, the previously filtered values in the column will be cleared.
-Now, it is possible to retain those previous values by using the `Add current selection to filter` checkbox.
-This checkbox is displayed when data is searched in the search bar of the **CheckBox/Excel** filter.
+Now, it is possible to retain those previous values by using the `Add current selection to filter` CheckBox/Excel.
+This CheckBox/Excel is displayed when data is searched in the search bar of the CheckBox/Excel filter.

 The following image describes the above mentioned behavior.